Classified and Non-Classified (Non-Faculty)

 |Next Level Supervisor||Upon receipt of a written grievance (Employee Grievance Form) schedule a review meeting and hear oral presentation of grievance within five (5) working days of receipt of written grievance.
 Provide a written response to employee and the Department of Human Resources within five (5) working days of the scheduled review meeting.|

 |Employee (Step 3)||If not satisfied with the response received in Step 2 or if no response is received within five (5) working days of the review meeting, the employee may appeal to the Grievance Review Board within five (5) working days from the Step 2 response or the required response due date by submitting all supporting documentation to the Department of Human Resources.
 Termination appeals and appeals of disciplinary actions resulting from a discrimination or harassment investigation begin at Step 3.|

 |Human Resources||The Employee Relations Manager, or designee, will review the grievance to ensure it is in accordance with UA Little Rock policy and if so, forwards the grievance documents to the Grievance Review Board (GRB).|

 |Grievance Review Board||Upon notification of the appeal, schedule a board meeting within five (5) working days and select a chairperson.
 Review the provided documentation and corresponding UA Little Rock policies.
 If needed, conduct an appeal hearing which may include calling witnesses or requesting other pertinent information.The review and hearing process should be completed within fifteen (15) working days from receipt of the appeal.Meet and consult as necessary.|

 |Chairperson, Grievance Review Board||Issue a written recommendation to the chancellor no later than seven (7) working days from the completion date of the review or hearing process.|

-The grievance procedures and processes are issued by Human Resources and Human Resources retains the authority to revise them as necessary.
+The grievance procedures and processes are issued by the Department of Human Resources and it retains the authority to revise them as necessary.